 3. Sheraton Gran Canaria: what to eat

 The main Gofio buffet restaurant has been sensationally reborn as Sens Kitchen Patio Garden with a restructuring which has seen the creation of more outdoor spaces, taking advantage of the fact there’s little difference between temperatures when the sun goes down as when it’s got its daily hat on.
-We loved the smoothies prepared while you waited at breakfast with Alex adding plum, melon, and strawberry to an orange-juice base and his father, ever the contrarian, ginger, mango, and celery.
-Everything was colourful such as the sweets in tuck-shop-style jars and clearly marked like the vegetarian rice salad at dinner which was reassuring for veggie Mr GCL.
+We loved the smoothies prepared while you waited at breakfast with the choice of adding the likes of plum, melon, and strawberry to an orange-juice base or, for those with a more adventurous palate, such ingredients as ginger, mango, and celery.
+Everything was colourful such as the sweets in tuck-shop-style jars and clearly marked like the vegetarian rice salad at dinner.

 Elsewhere, the á-la-carte Camaleón offers a contemporary take on the traditional trattoria with Canneloni di Gamberi (15€) stuffed with a coconut milk and curry combo.
 Along with Stewed Veal Ossobuco (18€) with gremolata and pumpkin puree.
 Another dish to catch our eye was the Fennel Salmon (19€) accompanied by grapefruit and a celery-turnip puree.

-Disclaimer: The Gran Canaria Local were invited to stay on a half-board basis at the Sheraton Gran Canaria for the purposes of writing this review.
+Disclaimer: We were invited to stay on a half-board basis at the Sheraton Gran Canaria for the purposes of writing this review.
 Reserve in advance directly with the hotel to secure the Best Rate Guarantee.
 For more info about this, visit the hotel’s website.